laanwj/etna_viv/doc/kernel_interface.md

 Context switching
 ==================
-Clients manage their own context, which is passed to COMMIT in case a context switch is needed.
+Clients manage their own context, which is passed to COMMIT preemptively in case a context switch is needed.

 It appears that context switching is manual.
 Every process has to keep its own context structure for context switching, and pass this to COMMIT.
 In case this is needed the kernel will then load the state